serai-dex/serai/docs/protocol/Validator Sets.md

 Multisigs are created by processors, communicating via their Coordinators.
 They're then confirmed on chain via the `validator-sets` pallet.
 This is done by having 100% of participants agree on the resulting group key.
-While this isn't fault tolerant, a malicious actor who forces a `t`-of-`n` multisig to be `t`-of-`n-1` reduces the fault tolerance of the multisig which is a greater issue.
+While this isn't fault tolerant regarding liveliness, a malicious actor who forces a `t`-of-`n` multisig to be `t`-of-`n-1` reduces the fault tolerance of the created multisig which is a greater issue.
 If a node does prevent multisig creation, other validators should issue slashes for it/remove it from the Validator Set entirely.

-Due to the fact multiple key generations may occur to account for faulty/malicious nodes, voting on multiple keys for a single coin is allowed, with the first key to be confirmed becoming the key for that coin.

-Placing it on chain also solves the question of if the multisig was successfully created or not.
+Placing the creation on chain also solves the question of if the multisig was successfully created or not.
 Processors cannot simply ask each other if they succeeded without creating an instance of the Byzantine Generals Problem.
 Placing results within a Byzantine Fault Tolerant system resolves this.

 ### Multisig Lifetime